Dedicated New Orleans Crew Boat Accident Attorney Helping Louisiana Victims and Families

 - You can seek compensation for “pain and suffering” under the Jones Act, but not under workers’ compensation law.

 Pain and suffering damages compensate you for physical pain arising from your injury.
 Depending on how painful your condition is, you might receive several times as much in pain and suffering damages as you do for medical expenses reimbursement.

 If You Don’t Win Compensation, You Owe Me Nothing

 My legal fees are calculated as a percentage of however much I am able to recover for you.
 Since any percentage of nothing is still nothing, you won’t owe me anything unless you receive compensation.
 I don’t charge upfront fees or “retainers” either, which means that you can afford to retain me even without a dime in your pocket.

 Time Waits for No One – Act Quickly in Your New Orleans Crew Boat Accident Claim

 Choosing the right lawyer can make a decisive difference in your case – not only in terms of whether you win or lose, but also in terms of how much compensation you end up with.

-If you have been injured in a crew boat accident in New Orleans or if you have lost a loved one that way, fill out my online contact form, call me at (504) 826-9427, or email me at [email protected] to set up a free initial consultation.
+If you have been injured in a crew boat accident in New Orleans or if you have lost a loved one that way, fill out my online contact form, call me, an experience and proven New Orleans Maritime Lawyer, at (504) 826-9427, or email me at [email protected] to set up a free initial consultation.